gilmoreorless/double-30-overs/src/index.md

-“Double the 30-over score” – a cricket analysis
+“Double the 30-over score” &mdash; a cricket analysis
 =============================

 In one-day cricket there is an old maxim about trying to predict a team’s score, mostly referred to by commentators.
 It states that, on average, a team’s score at the end of its allotted 50 overs will be roughly double its score from the 30-over mark.
 Or, put more commonly, “Take the 30-over score and double it.”